Anthony V. Lupo

 In addition to his work in the fashion industry, Anthony is considered a leader in the retail and e-commerce space.
 Anthony was named one of the top three retail and e-commerce lawyers in the United States by Law360.
 He has long been recognized as one of the premier intellectual property attorneys in the country.
 Chambers USA recognizes him as one of a few Tier 1 lawyers for intellectual property in Washington, DC, the Washington Business Journal regards him as the District’s number one IP attorney, and World Trademark Review 1000 noted Anthony as “top-tier counsel” in both the contentious and non-contentious work.
 The Washington Post reported that Anthony is making a “career out of breaking the mold of a typical DC regulatory lawyer” while maintaining a “bustling entertainment practice that could rival that of a California firm.”

-Anthony is the Chair of the firm and leads the Fashion & Retail group.
+Anthony is the Chairman of the firm and leads the Fashion & Retail group.

 Fashion Counsel’s Executive Video Series offers analysis and pivotal points of law impacting Fashion executives.
-Our host Anthony Lupo, Chair of ArentFox Schiff and leader of the firm’s Fashion & Retail practice, conducts one-on-one interviews with fashion CEOs and business leaders.
+Our host Anthony Lupo, Chairman of ArentFox Schiff and leader of the firm’s Fashion & Retail group, conducts one-on-one interviews with fashion CEOs and business leaders.

 Media and Entertainment

 Anthony represents clients in all aspects of the entertainment business, including clearances of rights, content agreements, production agreements, music, and media distribution agreements, international market entry, and protection and litigation of intellectual property rights.
 His clients in this space include Pixar Animation Studios, Discovery Channel, Oprah Winfrey Network, PlayStation, Food Network, HGTV, Travel Channel, and LG.

 His work in this field has been praised by those inside and outside the legal industry: